Crusade of Romanianism: Disappearance and succession

 In March 1937, Tătărescu clamped down on all paramilitary movements, banning political uniforms, including the Guard's green shirts and the Crusade's carmine shirts.
-Around that time, Karadja took over as Crusade leader.
-In June, at the height of the Decemviri trial, he resigned, to be replaced by an invalid Army captain, Gheorghe Beleuță.
-Beleuță, formerly a member of he LANC who had stood in opposition to Cuza, announced that Karadja had severed all contacts with the Crusade, and also that Beza had never had "any link whatsoever with our organization."
-Ahead of general elections that December, Prince Karadja still tried to register the Crusade as a political party, with himself as chairman; Beza also reemerged, in November 1937, as leader of a "Workers and Peasants' Party", alongside lawyer Petre Vulpescu.
+Around that time, Caradja took over as Crusade leader.
+In June, at the height of the Decemviri trial, he resigned, to be replaced by an invalid Army captain, Gheorghe Beleuță; formerly a member of the LANC, he had stood in opposition to Cuza, and claimed to have been involved with the Guardists during their early years.
+Upon taking over, he announced that Caradja had severed all contacts with the Crusade, and also that Beza had never had "any link whatsoever with our organization."
+Ahead of general elections that December, Cavarnali had joined the rival Romanian Front, while Corbea was active within both the PNȚ and, secretly, the communist movement.
+Prince Caradja still tried to register the Crusade as a political party, with himself as chairman; Beza also reemerged, in November 1937, as leader of a "Workers and Peasants' Party", alongside lawyer Petre Vulpescu.
 His application for recognition by the Electoral Commission was rejected in January 1938.

 Shortly after, King Carol staged a self-coup, banning all political groups.
-In late 1938, they were replaced by a catch-all National Renaissance Front; in January 1938, it received the bloc adherence of 20 former Crusade activists, credited as such.
-These were: Barcaroiu, Beleuță, Karadja, Lecca, Scovarză, Talex, Treboniu, Toma Alexandrescu, Dimitrie Batova, Ion Crăcăoanu, O. Goga, Ion de Hagiu, P. V. Huică, Alex.
-Jurăscu, Alexandru Mocanu, Ion Piperiu, Cezar Popa, Ion Răducanu, Gheorghe Sandulovici, and Vasile Toclogeanu.
+Under this regime, Beleuță published articles in his own newspaper, Luptătorul, claiming that Codreanu had arranged for all his competitors within the Guard to be killed, and that he himself was rising his life for openly discussing that issue.
+In late 1938, parties were replaced by a catch-all National Renaissance Front; in January 1939, it received the bloc adherence of 20 former Crusade activists, credited as such.
+These were: Barcaroiu, Beleuță, Huică, Caradja, Lecca, Mocanu, Scovarză, Talex, Treboniu, Toma Alexandrescu, Dimitrie Batova, Ion Crăcăoanu, Octav I. Goga, Ion de Hagiu, Alex.
+Jurăscu, Ion Piperiu, Cezar Popa, Ion Răducanu, Gheorghe Sandulovici, and Vasile Toclogeanu.
+In early 1940, Bărbulescu and Treboniu were running a poetry circle, Adonis, where they welcomed Tudor Arghezi, Cristian Sârbu, and the aspiring author Mihu Dragomir.
+In occupied France, Ionescu-Căpățână began publishing Istrati's Cruciada Românismului articles, in an edition which removed all their negative mention of Nazi Germany.